Wonder Woman Actress Wants Marvel-DC Crossover

 This has happened in the comics, but never in the movies.
 Gadot was not unresponsive on the matter when she was approached, and said she was open to seeing the Avengers appear in Wonder Woman (via ComicBook).

-Although there is no crossover, the movie Teen Titans Go! brought in a cameo by Stan Lee, which surprised the audience as Lee is a Marvel writer.
+Although there is no crossover, the movie Teen Titans in Action! brought in a cameo by Stan Lee, which surprised the audience that Lee is a Marvel writer.

 Johnson says (via Total Film) that while pushing for more DC integration, he still wants to take on Marvel’s heroes.

-“I’m optimistic,” he smiles.
-“My nature is optimistic.
+‘I’m optimistic,’ he smiles.
+‘My optimistic nature.
 And especially when it comes to creativity.
-Especially when it comes to movies.”
+Especially when it comes to movies.’

-“And especially when it comes to DC’s pantheon of superheroes and supervillains.
-Across the street, we have the pantheon of Marvel superheroes and supervillains.
-To me, not only can they exist, they must, in my mind, cross paths one day.”
+‘And especially when it comes to DC’s pantheon of superheroes and supervillains.
+Across the street, we have Marvel’s pantheon of superheroes and supervillains.
+To me, they can not only exist, but must, in my mind, cross paths one day,’ he continued.

 That said, it seems unlikely, at least for now, to see these two worlds collide.
 We’ll see in the future.